General Directorate of Military Counterintelligence

 The General Directorate of Military Counterintelligence (Dirección General de Contrainteligencia Militar, DGCIM) is the military counterintelligence agency of Venezuela, whose function is to prevent intelligence or espionage internally and externally by military and civilians.

+The unit is led by Iván Hernández Dala.

 History

 The agency originates from the Armed Forces Intelligence Services (SIFA), which was signed into service on 30 August 1957.